darrenrevans10/movie-directory/README.md

 # Movie Directory

 Movie Directory is built in React with an Express backend.
-This app allows users to view search for their favorite movies.
+This app allows users to view and search their favorite movies!

 ## Running & Developing Locally